TritonDataCenter/sdc-docker/docs/api/features/repos.md

 All self-hosted private repos should have a fully qualified domain name and an authority-signed certificate for production use.
-If you need to work with a test registry that has only a self-signed certificate during the development cycle, you can do so by enabling the insecure registry setting:
+If you need to work with a test registry that has only a self-signed certificate during the development cycle, you can do so by enabling the insecure registry setting on your SDC:

-    sapiadm update $(sdc-sapi /services?name=docker | json -Ha uuid) metadata.docker_registry_insecure=true
+    sapiadm update $(sdc-sapi /applications?name=sdc | json -Ha uuid) metadata.docker_registry_insecure=true